 Other manufacturers that issue "provisional" certificates tend to confuse clients with information that is incomplete or improperly validated.
 Some organizations issue "Certificates of Compliance."
 These documents fail to cite actual lot inspection data, instead reporting historical developmental data.
 Such variations of the Certificate of Analysis are not ISO Guide 31-compliant and should be approached with caution.

-Description of Material
+Description of Certified Reference Material

-Reference Material Code and Batch Number
+Certified Reference Material Code and Batch Number

 Every CRM has a unique code (catalog number) that distinguishes it from all other CRMs.
 Additionally, a unique Batch Number (lot number) is assigned to every batch.